openedx/edx-documentation/en_us/video/source/video_uploads.rst

 Enable Video Upload in Studio
 ******************************

-This procedure only needs to be completed once per course, but it must be complete before video files can be uploaded.
+This procedure needs to be completed only once per course, but it must be complete before course team members can upload video files.

 #.
-From your institution's video administrator, obtain the YouTube channel ID
+Work with your institution's video administrator to obtain the edX video
-   for your course.
+   identifier for your course.
+The edX media team defines a unique value for each course.

-.. is this accurate? or is it some other ID obtained in some other way?

 #.
 Open the course in Studio.